iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Hypothesis Testing.md

 The sum of Type I, Type II error is not $1$.
 The column sum of the confusion matrix is $1$ instead.
 The statistics set $T(\vec X)$ could be just a subset of $\mathbb R$.

+**Exercise**

+Show that, the MSE of the test function's relation to the Type I, II error.

 ---
 ### **Optimal Test Function**